-It was around three A.M.
+It was around 3:00 AM.
 I generally find this to be the best time for driving.
 There's almost no other cars out, so you don't have to pay close attention to the road.
 Except to look out for the odd deer or two (they always come in pairs.)
 Plus, there isn't much danger of getting caught behind some loser who feels it's his moral obligation to obey the speed limit.
 Those dorks are usually in bed by ten after pledging their soul to some made up trustee.
 Most cops are either asleep in their cars, or suckin' down coffee at some Dunkin' Doughnuts by this time.
 The few who truly care about annoying people who want to get somewhere at sixty-five mph are on the interstates, so on the back roads, everything goes.

 Anyway, its threeish and I'm drivin', where isn't important (if you must know I was going to visit my mom).
 I was zippin' along, about seventy-five eighty.
 I just came over top of a shallow hill, Not really steep, but enough so there's a no passing lane.
-Just as I crested this hill, I saw a little car with it's blinkers on and guessed that this guy was in trouble.
+Just as I crested this hill, I saw a little car with it's blinkers on and guessed this guy was in trouble.
 Now, as a general rule, I shoot past those guys without a second thought, but I figured, It is three in the morning, maybe the guy needs some help.
 Of course, as I pulled over, I kept thinking, what if this guy is some kind of psycho-mass murderer (also the first thing my friends thought when I told this story to them).
 Then I thought, hey, gotta die some time, what difference does it make when.
 Plus, It'll be good for my karma.
 Armed with this knowledge, I got out and went toward the above-average sized man approaching with a tire iron in hand.

 "Hey, need a hand?"
 I asked hoping he wouldn't take me literally and dismember me with his lugwrench.

 "Yeah, jack's no good.
 I got a flat."